PYingC/PhD---Data-analysis/README.md

 # PhD---Data-analysis
 I developed two analysis pipelines for my PhD which allowed analysis of large and complex data that was previously infeasible to do manually.
-This repository contains descriptions of the main custom-written MATLAB scripts I developed for data analysis
+This repository contains descriptions of the main custom-written MATLAB scripts I developed for data analysis.
 The full content of my PhD can be found in the [University of Auckland Doctoral Thesis Repository](https://researchspace.auckland.ac.nz/items/0f9a32c3-04a2-40f5-b45f-1fe59bb2bfbd).
 All scripts used in my PhD thesis (pipeline and ad hoc) is found in the [Cheyne Lab Github repository](https://github.com/juliettecheyne/cheyne_lab/tree/main/Pang%20Ying%20Cheung%20Thesis).